RBRPro/RbrPro-Addons/README.md

 First of all, what the hell is RBRPro? <b>Discover it here <a href="https://www.rbrpro.org">https://www.rbrpro.org</a></b><br><br>
 Want to develop an addon for the RBRPro manager?
 Welcome to the right place!

 Since version <b>0.3.0.0</b> the RBRPro Manager supports Add-Ons.
-A NGP6 Telemetry server has been implemented and the support for Add-ons has been added.
+A NGP6 Telemetry "router" has been implemented and the support for Add-ons has been added.
 An add-on can become a client and receive telemetric data from the manager.

 In other words, the RBRPro Manager behaves in a way which is very similar to SimHub (do you know it?).
 It receives the NGP telemetry from the game via UDP protocol and provides the data to its add-ons.
 An add-on is basically a WPF Control hosted in the Add-Ons tab of the manager.